finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Revamp deck editor
+- Deck Editor: Cards move in their stacks to better make use of visible space
+- Play Mode: Re-organized buttons and card stacks

 ## Current Sprint
 - Play Mode Redesign
-  - Allow any player to move cards in the play area, instead of just the player who put it there
   - gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
-  - Have view for only hand vs view for only field
   - Card Grouping
     - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)
       - Share discard pile between all players who share a deck in Play Mode
       - Card zones can define what actions are possible in that zone
+      - .dec sideboard & .ydk side are extras
+  - Allow any player to move cards in the play area, instead of just the player who put it there
+  - Play Area SharePreference
   - Card Actions
     - Define
       - Toggle rotation between 0 and 90/180/270